El Malpais National Conservation Area | New Mexico

 El Malpais Ranger Station

-Open Friday, Saturday, and Sunday from 8:30 a.m. to 4:30 p.m.
+- Open Thursday through Sunday, 8:30 a.m. to 4:30 p.m.

 Joe Skeen Campground

-There are two vault toilets.
+- There are two vault toilets.

 Hole-in-the-Wall

-Accessing Hole-in-the-Wall requires hiking several miles across open plains and lava flows.
-This is a designated Wilderness area and is not accessible by bicycle.
+- Accessing Hole-in-the-Wall requires hiking several miles across open plains and lava flows.
+This is a designated Wilderness Area and is not accessible by bicycle.

 La Ventana Natural Arch Recreation Area

-Overnight camping and rock climbing are strictly prohibited.
+- Overnight camping and rock climbing are strictly prohibited.

-The Narrows Rim Trail is located near the entrance at the south end of the picnic area.
-The trail takes you to the top of a 500-foot sandstone mesa, where you will have scenic views of the lava beds and surrounding country along the way.
-At the end of the trail, you will have a great view of La Ventana Natural Arch.
-This trail is located in a designated Wilderness area and is not accessible by bicycle.
+- The Narrows Rim Trail begins near the entrance at the south end of the picnic area, climbing to the top of a 500-foot sandstone mesa, with scenic views of the lava beds and surrounding landscape.
+The trail ends with a spectacular view of La Ventana Natural Arch.
+Approximately 8 miles round trip.
+This trail is part of a designated Wilderness area and is not accessible by bicycle.

-The hike is approximately 8 miles round trip.
-Read more about the Narrows Rim hike.
+- Read more about the Narrows Rim hike.
 Take a virtual tour of the Narrows Rim Trail and Picnic Area.

-Continental Divide National Scenic Trail: The trailheads along CR 42 provide access to the 3100-miles-long National Scenic and Historic Continental Divide Trail that follows the continental divide all the way from Mexico to Canada.
-This section of the trail winds among the Chain of Craters and passes through piñon, juniper, ponderosa pine, and a variety of shrubs and grasses.
+- The trailheads along CR 42 provide access to the 3,100-mile National Scenic and Historic Continental Divide Trail, which follows the continental divide from Mexico to Canada.
+This section winds among the Chain of Craters and through piñon, juniper, ponderosa pine, and a variety of shrubs and grasses.
+The trail runs approximately 20 miles between two trailheads along CR 42.

-Wilderness and Wilderness Study Areas: El Malpais National Conservation Area hosts a myriad of designated Wilderness Areas and Wilderness Study Areas, which allow visitors to experience primitive recreation, solitude, and breathtaking landscape.
+- El Malpais National Conservation Area hosts a myriad of designated Wilderness Areas and Wilderness Study Areas, which allow visitors to experience primitive recreation, solitude, and breathtaking landscape.
 Find out more about wildernesses in El Malpais below:

 National Parks Service El Malpais National Monument